ernesto27/system-design/videostream/tutorial/tutorial.md

 **Security credentials -> Create access key**

-On use cases,  select other ( AWS list other options and alternatives that we do not care at this moment ), click on Next,  you can put a description if you want,  after that click on Create access key.
+On use cases,  "SELECT OTHER"( AWS list other options and alternatives that we do not care at this moment ), click on Next,  you can put a description if you want,  after that click on Create access key.

-After that you see the access key and private key on the dashboard,  copy that on some secure place of your own, this is because is the only and last time that AWS shows your private key.
+After that you see the access key and private key on the dashboard,  copy that on some secure place of your own, this is because is the last time that AWS shows your private key.

 # Create S3 buckets

-Our application needs two buckets, one for the original file uploads and another for the convert video files,  so go to the aws dashboard and search for S3,  click on the first option that appears.
+Our project needs two buckets, one for the original video upload and another for the convert video files, for that  go to the AWS dashboard and search for S3,  click on the first option that appears.

-Click on create bucket, a new form configuration appears, most of the options should work fine on default values,  but we need to change the following:
+Click on create bucket, a new form configuration appears, most of the options should work fine on default values,  but before we need to change the following:

 AWS Region: You can selecte wherever you want, in this tutorial we are going to use us-east-2 Oregon region.